DIAGNijmegen/git-novice/_episodes/05-history.md

 > > Now the file is staged.
 The changes that have been made to the file until now will be committed in the next commit.
 > >
 > > ~~~
-> > $ nano svm/classify.py #add the following text: Venus is too hot to be suitable as a base
+> > $ nano svm/classify.py #add the following text: import tensorflow as tf
 > > ~~~
 > > {: .bash}
 > > The file has been modified.
 The new changes are not staged because we have not added the file.
 > >
 > > ~~~
-> > $ git commit -m "Comment on Venus as an unsuitable base"
+> > $ git commit -m "Imports tensorflow"
 > > ~~~
 > > {: .bash}
-> > The changes that were staged (Venus is beautiful and full of love) have been committed.
-The changes that were not staged (Venus is too hot to be suitable as a base) have not.
+> > The changes that were staged (import matplotlib) have been committed.
+The changes that were not staged (import tensorflow as tf) have not.
 Our local working copy is different than the copy in our local repository.
 > >
 > > ~~~
 > > $ git checkout HEAD svm/classify.py